Gardasil: Medical uses

-Gardasil is a vaccine to prevent HPV, that, for maximum effect, is recommended for individuals prior to them becoming sexually active.
-Moreover, women who have already been infected with one or more of the four HPV types targeted by the vaccine (HPV types 6, 11, 16, or 18) may be protected from clinical disease caused by the remaining HPV types in the vaccine.
-HPV types 16 and 18 cause an estimated 70% of cervical cancers, and are responsible for most HPV-induced anal cancers.
-Gardasil also protects against vulvar and vaginal cancers caused by HPV types 16 and 18, as well as most penile cancers caused by these two HPV types.
+Gardasil is a vaccine to prevent HPV that, for maximum effect, is recommended for individuals prior to them becoming sexually active.
+Moreover, women who have already been infected with one or more of the four HPV types targeted by the vaccine (HPV types 6, 11, 16, or 18) may still be protected from clinical disease caused by the remaining HPV types in the vaccine.

-In addition, protection against HPV types 6 and 11 may eliminate up to 90% of the cases of genital warts.
 Common plantar warts—e.g., caused by HPV types 1, 2, and 4—are not prevented by this vaccine.

 In 2010, Gardasil was approved by the FDA for prevention of anal cancer and associated precancerous lesions due to HPV types 6, 11, 16, and 18 in people aged 9 through 26 years.

-HPV infections, especially HPV 16, contribute to some head and neck cancer (HPV is found in an estimated 26–35% of head and neck squamous cell carcinoma).
-In principle, HPV vaccines may help reduce incidence of such cancers caused by HPV, but this has not been demonstrated.
-In June 2020, the FDA approved the use of Gardasil for the prevention of head and neck cancers.
+HPV infections, especially HPV 16, contribute to some head and neck cancer, with HPV found in an estimated 26–35% of head and neck squamous cell carcinoma cases.
+In June 2020, the FDA accordingly approved the use of Gardasil for the prevention of head and neck cancers.

-The FDA approved Gardasil 9 for women and men aged 27 to 45 based on the vaccine being 88% effective against persistent HPV infections that cause certain types genital warts and cancers in females.
+The FDA approved Gardasil 9 for women and men aged 27 to 45 based on the vaccine being 88% effective against persistent HPV infections that cause certain types of genital warts and cancers in females.
 Vaccine efficacy in males in this age group was inferred.